Woolstone, Milton Keynes

 Great Woolstone and Little Woolstone are two historic villages in modern Milton Keynes, Buckinghamshire that are now called jointly Woolstone or The Woolstones and form the heart of a new district of that name, in the Campbell Park civil parish.
 At the 2011 Census, the population of the district was included in the figure for the civil parish and not reported separately.

 History

 The name 'Woolstone' is an Old English language word, and means 'Wulfsige's farm'.
 In the Domesday Book of 1086, Great Woolstone was recorded as Ulsiestone. and Little Woolstone as Wlsiestone.
-Little Woolstone was enclosed by Act of Parliament in 1791, and Great Woolstone in 1796.
+Little Woolstone was enclosed by the Little Woolstone Inclosure Act 1791 (31 Geo.
+3. c.
+21 Pr.), and Great Woolstone by the Great Woolstone Inclosure Act 1796 (36 Geo.
+3. c.
+12 Pr.).

 Until shortly after the turn of the 19th century, Little Woolstone was named Parva Woolstone.
 The area is now collectively known simply as "Woolstone" or "The Woolstones".
 The land between the two villages is now occupied by the village cricket green.

 They are both linear villages, being hemmed in by and along the north–south line of both the River Ouzel (to the east of the villages) and of the Grand Union Canal to the west.
 They form part of a chain of three villages along this line, the next about a mile further south being Woughton-on-the-Green.